-The Career and Salary Progression (CASP) framework establishes a fair, transparent and consistent process for career and salary progression for practitioners on the non-automatic salary steps on the following salary scales who wish to apply for salary progression: Allied Health, Alcohol & Other Drug Clinicians, Hauora Māori Workers (Grades 2 & 3), Health & Clinical Support Workers (Grades 2 & 3) and Psychologists.
+The Career and Salary Progression (CASP) framework establishes a fair, transparent and consistent process for career and salary progression, this is for all practitioners who are on the non-automatic salary steps on the following salary scales and who wish to apply for salary progression:

+- a) Allied Health,

+- b) Alcohol & Other Drug Clinicians,

+- c) Health & Clinical Support Workers on the degree-based (5.2) scale

+- d) Hauora Māori Workers (Levels 2 & 3)

+- e) Health & Clinical Support Workers (Levels 2 & 3)

+- f) Psychologists.

 This Schedule provides all practitioners and their managers with the framework and process agreed between District Health Boards (DHBs) and the Public Service Association (PSA).
-The framework has been developed as a single document that will be used by all professions and is a prospective process involving the mutual setting of goals between a practitioner and their manager.
+The framework has been developed as a single document that will be used by all professions and is a mostly prospective process involving the mutual setting of goals between a practitioner and their manager.